Algebraic structure underlying spherical, parabolic and prolate spheroidal bases of the nine-dimensional MICZ-Kepler problem: Algebraic relations between bases

 \subsection{Matrix elements of $\hat{\Lambda} ^2$ and $\hat{M}_9$}

-For further calculations, we derive here some analytical formulae for the matrix elements of the operators $\hat{\Lambda} ^2$ and $\hat{M}_9$ with respect to the spherical basis set Equation \eqref{eqn:psi-sphere}.
+For further calculations, we derive here some analytical formulae for the matrix elements of the operators $\hat{\Lambda} ^2$ and $\hat{M}_9$ with respect to the spherical basis set \Eref{eqn:psi-sphere}.

-As shown in Equation \eqref{eqn:Lambda2}, the operator $\hat{\Lambda}^2$ in spherical coordinates does not depend on radial variable $r$, on the one hand.
+As shown in \Eref{eqn:Lambda2}, the operator $\hat{\Lambda}^2$ in spherical coordinates does not depend on radial variable $r$, on the one hand.
 On the other hand, this operator depends on angles $\varphi$ and $\phi$ via the operators $\hat L^2 (\varphi)$ and $\hat J^2 (\varphi, \phi)$ only.
-In turn, these operators are diagonal corresponding to the spherical basis set Equation \eqref{eqn:psi-sphere}.
+In turn, these operators are diagonal corresponding to the spherical basis set \Eref{eqn:psi-sphere}.
 Therefore, we will focus only on the part of the wavefunction dependent on the variable $\theta$ and hence calculate the matrix elements:

 with the difference only on $\lambda$ and $\lambda^{\prime}$.
-From the orthogonality of the spherical basis set and Equation \eqref{eqn:sphere-define}, we have
+From the orthogonality of the spherical basis set and \Eref{eqn:sphere-define}, we have